Expanded vaccine rollout in US spawns a new set of problems

 Arizona, which had the nation’s highest COVID-19 diagnosis rate over the past week, will start signing up people 65 and older next week.
 It also plans to open a vaccination site at Phoenix Municipal Stadium in addition to the one dispensing thousands of shots daily at the home of the NFL’s Arizona Cardinals.

-“As we learn more, we will work to make sure everyone who is eligible for a vaccine knows how, where, and when they can get their shots,” the state Health Department said in an email Wednesday.
-“Everyone’s opportunity to get vaccinated will come; it will just take some time.”
+To step up the pace of vaccinations, South Carolina made a rule change allowing medical students, retired nurses and other certain professionals to administer the shots.

-California lawmakers are increasing the pressure on Gov. Gavin Newsom to expand authorization for who can administer doses to include nursing students, retired medical workers, firefighters and National Guard members with medical training.
+California lawmakers are increasing the pressure on Gov. Gavin Newsom to likewise expand authorization for who can give injections to include nursing students, retired medical workers, firefighters and National Guard members with medical training.

 Newsom said the state’s priority is to deliver vaccines “as quickly as possible to those who face the gravest consequences.”
 He urged patience for those not yet eligible, saying: “Your turn is coming.”